-There are four functions that may be driving a student's behavior:
+There are four functions that may be driving a student's behavior, sensory, escape, attention, and tangible.

 Behavioral Health Facilitators conduct a Functional Behavior Assessment (FBA) to help create a plan to improve behavior.
 The FBA process consists of the following steps: